-(a) (i) Compare Spain's budget balance as a percentage of GDP between 2006 and 2009 with that of Greece over the same period.
-[2] (ii) Explain possible reasons for your observations in a (i).
-[4] (b) ain a possible opportunity and challenge of belonging to an economic union as the European Union.
-[4] (c) (i) Describe the trend in Singapore's real GDP from 2006 to 2010.
-[2] (::) To what extent would a prolonged according downturn in Europe offect F01

-- To what extent would a prolonged economic downturn in Europe affect (ii) [8] the performance of the Singapore economy? - 'Greece could be caught in a vicious circle as attempts to tackle debt will only (d) [10] further stifle economic growth.'
+- (a) (i) Compare Spain's budget balance as a percentage of GDP between 2006 [2] and 2009 with that of Greece over the same period. - (ii) Explain possible reasons for your observations in a (i).
+[4] - (b) Explain a possible opportunity and challenge of belonging to an economic union such as the European Union.
+[4] - (c) (i) Describe the trend in Singapore's real GDP from 2006 to 2010.
+[2] - (ii) To what extent would a prolonged economic downturn in Europe affect [8] the performance of the Singapore economy? - (d) 'Greece could be caught in a vicious circle as attempts to tackle debt will only further stifle economic growth.'
 Discuss.